-Everything You Need To Know About Selling Your Uber Shares
+Everything You Need To Know About Selling Your Uber RSUs & ESPP

-This article is relevant for current Uber India employees who have received Uber shares through ESPP or RSUs.
+This article is relevant for current Uber India employees who have received Uber shares through ESPP or RSUs and wish to sell those.

 When can you sell your Uber shares?

 As long as you are employed with Uber you can sell your Uber shares (RSUs and ESPP) only outside of the blackout period.
-Shareworks (the broker that Uber uses) shows if you are in the blackout phase.
+Shareworks (the company that Uber uses to manage its employee stock options) shows if you are in the blackout phase.

 shareworks blackout notice